 “You only live once and spend most of your life at work.
 It's not impractical to shift careers, but sometimes you have to be savvy in how you do it,” said Danna Pycher, a hypnotherapist and public speaker.
-While she now works with people suffering from trauma and autoimmune dysfunction, Danna started a career path in television when she was just 15 and pursued it for 10 years before deciding to change directions.
+While she now works with people suffering from trauma and autoimmune dysfunction, Danna began her career in television at 15 and pursued it for 10 years before deciding to change directions.

 Some people equate making a career pivot with failure.
-Despite being unhappy or dissatisfied with a job or chosen profession, many people stick it out because they don’t want to fail or don’t want to be perceived by others as a failure.
+Despite being unhappy or dissatisfied with a job or chosen profession, many people stick it out because don’t want to be perceived by others as a failure.

 2. Get introspective about your skills and see where you can apply them elsewhere.

 Regardless of your current profession, you likely have skills that are useful in other job functions and even in different fields.